CLIUtils/CLI11/README.md

 - `->trigger_on_parse()`: If set, causes the callback and all associated validation checks for the option to be executed when the option value is parsed vs. at the end of all parsing.
 This could cause the callback to be executed multiple times.
-Also works with positional options 🆕.
+Also works with positional options.

 These options return the `Option` pointer, so you can chain them together, and even skip storing the pointer entirely.
 The `each` function takes any function